Red giant: Evolution

-When the star exhausts the hydrogen fuel in its core, nuclear reactions can no longer continue and so the core begins to contract due to its gravity.
-This brings additional hydrogen into a zone where the temperature and pressure are sufficient to cause fusion to resume in a shell around the core.
-The hydrogen-burning shell results in a situation that has been described as the mirror principle; when the core within the shell contracts, the layers of the star outside the shell must expand.
+When the star has mostly exhausted the hydrogen fuel in its core, the core's rate of nuclear reactions declines, and thus so do the radiation and thermal pressure the core generates, which are what support the star against gravitational contraction.
+The star further contracts, increasing the pressures and thus temperatures inside the star (as described by the ideal gas law).
+Eventually a "shell" layer around the core reaches temperatures sufficient to fuse hydrogen and thus generate its own radiation and thermal pressure, which "re-inflates" the star's outer layers and causes them to expand.
+The hydrogen-burning shell results in a situation that has been described as the mirror principle: when the core within the shell contracts, the layers of the star outside the shell must expand.
 The detailed physical processes that cause this are complex.
 Still, the behavior is necessary to satisfy simultaneous conservation of gravitational and thermal energy in a star with the shell structure.
 The core contracts and heats up due to the lack of fusion, and so the outer layers of the star expand greatly, absorbing most of the extra energy from shell fusion.
-This process of cooling and expanding is the subgiant star.
+This process of cooling and expanding is the subgiant stage.
 When the envelope of the star cools sufficiently it becomes convective, the star stops expanding, its luminosity starts to increase, and the star is ascending the red-giant branch of the Hertzsprung–Russell (H–R) diagram.